Froxlor/Documentation/general/migration-guide/index.md

 # Migration Guide

-## Migrate froxlor to a new server
+## Migrating froxlor to a new server

 [Read guide](new-server.html)